Friday, July 1, 2016

 It was a strenuous life.
 Many men could not have stood the strain.
 He had a remarkable physique, a strong constitution, was regular in his habits, used neither alcoholic drinks nor tobacco, and was careful of his diet.
 He stood the test splendidly, made the mill pay, and saw his capital and business increase.

-About the time this investment reached a prominent place, Mr. Libbey entered into a partnership with Harry M. Dingley, his present business associate.
-Mr. Dingley was the son of former Congressman Nelson Dingley. they secured a small woolen mill in the town of Dover.
+About the time this investment reached a prominent place, Mr. Libbey entered into a partnership with Henry M. Dingley, his present business associate.
+Mr. Dingley was the son of former Congressman Nelson Dingley.
+They secured a small woolen mill in the town of Dover.
 It was not a paying proposition, but Mr. Libbey felt sure it could be put upon a profit-producing basis; Mr. Dingley shared his opinion.
 Realizing that it was necessary to have personal supervision of the plant if it were to be made a paying investment, Mr. Libbey engaged another operator, paying the salary from his own pocket, to work in the telegraph office in Lewiston, and so, retaining the management, as an anchor to windward, went to Dover and took charge of the mill.
 The story of how the Eat Dover Woolen mill was made a good investment is one of keen management, hardships, and disappointments sufficient to make a volume.
-The hours he put in and the obstacles which he overcame seem impossible, but in the end, his judgment was proven, and the mill paid.
+The hours he put in and the obstacles, he overcame seemed impossible, but in the end, his judgment was proven, and the mill paid.

 Bought Lincoln Mill

 It was not until 1880, that Libbey & Dingley ventured into the mill business in Lewiston.
-That year they purchased the Cumberland mill.
+That year they purchased the Cumberland Mill.
 Mr. Libbey always felt very proud of this, because it was the first mill he was ever in.
 In speaking of this to intimate friends he frequently remarked that his thought on the occasion of that first visit was: "Will I ever have money enough to own a mill like this?"
 Not only did he become one of the owners of that plant, but had an interest in others and many other varieties of industry.

 Thirteen years later, in 1893, they secured the Lincoln mill, which has been operated by them in connection with the Cumberland property since that time.

 This firm became interested in the electrical possibilities of the Androscoggin River, when in 1901 they purchased control of the Lewiston & Auburn Electrical Light Co., and the American Light & Power Co., and consolidated them under the name of the former company.
-This light and power interest were added to in 1906, by the purchase of the Mechanic Falls Electric Light Co., Soon after going into the electrical field, Mr. Libbey conceived the idea of a huge power plant at Deer Rips.
+This light and power interest was added to in 1906, by the purchase of the Mechanic Falls Electric Light Co., Soon after going into the electrical field, Mr. Libbey conceived the idea of a huge power plant at Deer Rips.
 This was put in operation, after 81 months of labor and an expenditure of $800,000.
 This plant is today estimated as worth considerably over a million dollars.

 About the first of Mr. Libbey's outside speculations, tho he was scheming in all directions, was the opening of the quartz mine in Dresden.
 He was the first to see there was money to be made in working the quartz deposits in Maine.
 While he was still manager of the Western Union office in Lewiston.
-He would work at the office until the close of business hours Saturday, then take the night train to a station about five miles from his mine, and walk the remaining distance.
-He would be busy at the mine until Sunday night, taking time enough to walk to the station when he would return to Lewiston by the night train, so as to be at his post on Monday morning.
-This was in spite of the remonstrance of his physician who told him that such conduct would kill him.
+He would work at the office until the close of business hours on Saturday, then take the night train to a station about five miles from his mine, and walk the remaining distance.
+He would be busy at the mine until Sunday night, taking time enough to walk to the station when he would return to Lewiston by the night train, to be at his post on Monday morning.
+Despite the remonstrance of his physician who told him that such conduct would kill him.
 The doctor gave him a severe lecture one night, as he came staggering into his office, hardly able to stand, from what was then considered heart disease, but which later Mr. Libbey claimed was due to trouble in the stomach.

 One day a friend looking over Lincoln Mill saw one floor covered with big casks of a stock that he knew was little used in their business.
 Asked what he wanted of such a quantity, Mr. Libbey said: "A manufacturer insisted on our purchasing it.
 The company named a price that we had no idea would be looked at, but to our surprise, the bid was accepted."
 Later, Mr. Libbey said they probably made $10,000 on the lot.
 This is a sample of luck, such frequently fell to him, usually as the result of hard work.

-When the Evening Journal was in need of a room to set up a reserve press Mr. Libbey leased a floor in Lincoln mill, and in consequence of a breakdown in the regular press, the Evening Journal was issued for several days from Lincoln mill.
+When the Evening Journal needed a room to set up a reserve press Mr. Libbey leased a floor in Lincoln mill, and in consequence of a breakdown in the regular press, the Evening Journal was issued for several days from Lincoln mill.
 His fertility in plans for making the mill pay was surprising.
 For a time they made woolen cloth, and to dispose of their output they organized a big tailor shop and turned out heavy overcoats in quantity, which sold at a cry low price.

 His Railroad Venture